middlebury/college-handbook/content/v-policies-for-schools-abroad/student-conduct-policies/policy-violations-and-disciplinary-process.md

 Should there be any merit in a complaint, then prompt and proportionate action will be taken to rectify the situation.

-Concerns about academic standards and quality may be raised with the Quality Assurance Agency (QAA), which has educational oversight over the M-CMRS program.
+Concerns about academic standards and quality may be raised with the Quality Assurance Agency (QAA), which has educational oversight over the M-CMRS program, or Middlebury's accrediting agency, the [New England Commission of Higher Education (NECHE)](https://www.neche.org/comments-complaints/).